Oliver Wendell Douglas: Character biography

 Oliver has a high opinion of farmers, and often makes speeches in which he refers to "crops shooting up out of the ground" (Lisa, in her Hungarian accent, repeats the sentiment as "crops shoosting out of the ground").
 During these speeches on the idealistic nature of rural life, patriotic music (Yankee Doodle to be exact) often plays; other characters frequently search for the source of the music.
-Oliver is so enamored with farming that, in the pilot episode, during a flashback while on a bombing mission in a P-38, Oliver annoys his squadron commander with comments about how tomatoes are made into ketchup.
+Oliver is so enamored of farming that, in the pilot episode, during a flashback while on a bombing mission in a P-38, Oliver annoys his squadron commander with comments about how tomatoes are made into ketchup.
 An episode in which the Hooterville townsfolk try to convince Oliver to fly a broken down Curtiss JN-4 from World War I, reveals that Oliver was a captain in USAF Reserves.

 Despite Oliver's love of farming, he is totally incompetent as a farmer.
 His denial leads him to labor on in vain, year after year, when it is obvious to everyone else that he would be far more successful back in his New York law practice.
 Although he is a horrible farmer and once made only $16 of profit for the entire year, the Douglases never seem to worry about money.
 For example, they never have trouble replacing the numerous dishes that Lisa would break.
 In one episode this causes the other residents to believe that Oliver is making and selling alcohol, and that he is involved with the mob.

 The show features numerous running gags, such as Oliver "losing" in one way or another to the Hooterville yokels.
 In one episode Mr. Haney, Lisa, and Hank Kimball think they've discovered a "Milk-making" Machine.
 Oliver must tell them (tongue-in-cheek) that not only are the chemicals so expensive that milk prices would soar, but that one of the ingredients in this new milk also causes temporary baldness.
 Another episode shows Oliver as a "successful" lawyer when he manages to convince the US Army not to draft Arnold Ziffel, the Pig, into the Army.
 Another running gag in later seasons of the show involves Oliver frequently unable to finish a sentence, due to being interrupted by other characters.